Samuelmariappan/Ex-04_CNS/README.md

 To check the interface list,  use following command: snort   -W

  ![image](https://github.com/IsaacAIML2023/Ex-04_CNS/assets/158465339/83d7de69-ebad-45e4-a444-3b5fdce21db9)

-# Finding an interface
+## Finding an interface

 You can tell which interface to use by looking at the Index number and finding Microsoft.
 As you can see in the above example, the other interfaces are for VMWare.
 My interface is
 3.

+Step 9.

-9. To run snort in IDS mode, you will need to configure the file “snort.conf” according to your network environment.
+To run snort in IDS mode, you will need to configure the file “snort.conf” according to your network environment.

+Step 10.

-10. To specify the network address that you want to protect in snort.conf file, look for the following line. var HOME_NET 192.168.1.0/24  (You will normally see any here)
+To specify the network address that you want to protect in snort.conf file, look for the following line. var HOME_NET 192.168.1.0/24  (You will normally see any here)

+Step 11.

-11. You may also want to set the addresses of DNS_SERVERS, if you have some on your network.
+You may also want to set the addresses of DNS_SERVERS, if you have some on your network.

-Example:
+### Example:
 example snort
 12. Change the RULE_PATH variable to the path of rules folder. var RULE_PATH c:\snort\rules